 Target Corporation (TGT).
 Below are some highlights from the above linked analysis:

-Company Description: Target Corp. operates nearly 1,800 Target, SuperTarget and CityTarget general merchandise stores across the U.S. and expects to open about 125 stores in Canada in 2013.
+Company Description: Target Corp. operates nearly 1,800 Target, SuperTarget and CityTarget general merchandise stores across the U.S. and about 125 stores in Canada.

 Fair Value: In calculating fair value, I consider the NPV MMA Differential Fair Value along with these four calculations of fair value, see page 2 of the linked PDF for a detailed description:

 3. Avg.
 P/E Price

 TGT is trading at a discount to only 1.) above.
 The stock is trading at a 76.7% discount to its calculated fair value of $245.69.
 TGT earned a Star in this section since it is trading at a fair value.